Cain: Jewish and Christian interpretations

 A question arising early in the story is why God rejected Cain's sacrifice.
-The text states that "In the course of time Cain brought some of the fruits of the soil as an offering to the Lord.
+The text states, "In the course of time Cain brought some of the fruits of the soil as an offering to the Lord.
 And Abel also brought an offering—fat portions from some of the firstborn of his flock.
 The Lord looked with favor on Abel and his offering, but on Cain and his offering he did not look with favor."
-Genesis 4:3-5a.
-Noteworthy is the difference in the type of sacrifice: fruits of the soil are renewable and bloodless.
-Fat-portions are set apart for the Lord [see Leviticus 3:16], and came from the firstborn - which point to an act of faith, since it is not guaranteed there will be more.
-The Midrash suggest that although Abel brought the best meat from his flock, Cain did not set aside for God the best of his harvest.
+Noteworthy is the difference in the type of sacrifice: fruits of the soil are renewable and bloodless, while fat portions are set apart for the Lord and taken from the firstborn, pointing to an act of faith, since it is not guaranteed there will be more.
+The Midrash suggests that although Abel brought the best meat from his flock, Cain did not set aside the best of his harvest for God.